 |Serotonin||Mood, sleep||Modulated mood, suppressed appetite|

 Psychoactive drugs can act as agonists or antagonists for a given neurotransmitter system.
 Agonists are chemicals that mimic a neurotransmitter at the receptor site and, thus, strengthen its effects.
 An antagonist, on the other hand, blocks or impedes the normal activity of a neurotransmitter at the receptor.
-Agonist and antagonist drugs are prescribed to correct the specific neurotransmitter imbalances underlying a person’s condition.
+Agonists and antagonists represent drugs that are prescribed to correct the specific neurotransmitter imbalances underlying a person’s condition.
 For example, Parkinson’s disease, a progressive nervous system disorder, is associated with low levels of dopamine.
 Therefore, a common treatment strategy for Parkinson’s disease involves using dopamine agonists, which mimic the effects of dopamine by binding to dopamine receptors.
 The drug LSD is structurally very similar to serotonin, and it affects the same neurons and receptors as serotonin.

 Certain symptoms of schizophrenia are associated with overactive dopamine neurotransmission.
 The antipsychotics used to treat these symptoms are antagonists for dopamine—they block dopamine’s effects by binding its receptors without activating them.
 Thus, they prevent dopamine released by one neuron from signaling information to adjacent neurons.